WillPepperr/retail-invoice-automation-analysis/README.md

 ### 1.)
 How much would be saved, in labor cost, if recieving at retail stores was automated for all vendors?

+---

 ### 2.)
 Given the system is adopted, which vendors and regions are priority to accept the new recieving system?
+---
 ### 3.)
 Executives speculate at least $2M in annual cost savings are needed to justify implementation, which senerios of vendors accepting this new system would be needed?
+---
 #### Assumptions:
 - Every store utalizes the technology, and every vendor adopts and accepts its use
 - Labor costs $20 an hour on average, 5 minutes of overhead productivity are lost while photocopying invoices on average
 - 80% effective at making the process autonomous, and 20% will have to be applied manually and would take the same amount of time as the old system to validate, effectively reducing savings by 20% compared to perfect conditions

+# Retail Invoice Analysis – Executive & Operational Insights

 ## Executive Summary

-##### Based on results of the previous year, given all stores adopt the new system, and each vendor utalizes it properly, with an average wage rate of $20/ hr, savings would be over 5.7 million annualy.
-Each store that adopts the system will save on average 19.7K Annually.

-##### The 34 National vendors in the "Large" category contribute 50% of the estimated annual labor cost.
-Stores are densest in the west and south regions, with California, Texas, and Florida accounting for 119 stores and almost 2.4 million in annual labor cost.
-There are 32 national vendors each contributing over 110K in labor costs, totaling over 4.3 million.

-##### The top 32 vendors contribute between 110K and 190K annually to check-in labor cost.
-A mix of 14 to 17 of these vendors adopting nationally to all stores will reach the $2 Million threshold.

-## Analysus Deep Dive
+Based on invoice activity over the most recent 12-month period, total estimated labor cost associated with manual invoice check-in is $7.14M annually across 290 stores.
+Under the assumed conditions—an average labor rate of $20/hr and 80% automation effectiveness—the estimated achievable labor savings total $5.71M annually, exceeding the $2M executive justification threshold by a wide margin.

+On average:
+- Each invoice requires **8.98 total labor minutes**
+- **3.98 minutes** are attributable to the check-in process
+- Resulting in an **average labor cost of $2.99 per invoice**

+These findings indicate invoice processing is a meaningful and repeatable operational cost center suitable for automation.

+---

+## Key Operational Metrics

+### Invoice Processing Efficiency
+- **Average Check-in Time:** 3.98 minutes
+- **Average Total Labor Time per Invoice:** 8.98 minutes
+- **Average Labor Cost per Invoice:** $2.99

+Check-in activities alone account for approximately **44% of total invoice labor time**, reinforcing the value of automation even when partial manual intervention remains necessary.

+---

+## Vendor Cost Concentration

-### Vendor contributions
+### Annual Labor Cost by Vendor
+- **Total vendor invoice labor cost:** $7.14M
+- **Vendors > $100K:** 76% ($5.4M)
+- **$20K–$80K vendors:** 13% ($0.9M)
+- **< $20K vendors:** 11% ($0.8M)

+Labor cost is highly concentrated among a small subset of vendors, making targeted adoption strategies viable and impactful.

+---

+## Vendor Category Insights

+### Labor Cost Distribution
+- **Produce:** $2.3M (32%)
+- **Bread:** $2.0M (29%)
+- **Dairy:** $1.2M (17%)
+- **Liquor, Beverages, Frozen, Snacks:** $1.7M combined (22%)

+Produce and bread alone account for over **60% of total labor cost**, supporting category-led rollout strategies.

+---

-## BI Dashboard
+## Temporal Trends

+Invoice labor costs remain **stable month-over-month** with no significant seasonality, supporting predictable annualized savings projections and reduced implementation risk.

+---

+## Adoption Threshold Analysis

+- **Top 32 vendors:** $110K–$190K annual labor cost each
+- **14–17 vendors adopted nationally** exceed the $2M savings threshold
+- Full national adoption materially exceeds required ROI

+This supports phased vendor rollout strategies.

+---

+## Operational Complexity Considerations

+### Check-in Time by Delivery Size
+- **Large deliveries:** ~4.3 minutes
+- **Medium deliveries:** ~3.9 minutes
+- **Small deliveries:** ~3.2 minutes

+Automation benefits apply broadly across delivery sizes.

+---

+## Implications for Operations Leadership

+- Invoice processing is a recurring, structural labor cost
+- Savings are predictable and concentrated
+- Partial adoption yields strong returns
+- Regional or category-led rollouts accelerate value realization
+- Automation reduces non-value-added labor without disrupting store operations

+## Scenario Modeling & Controls

+The BI dashboard supports real-time scenario analysis through:
+- Adjustable wage rate assumptions
+- Variable date ranges
+- Vendor category and cost-tier filtering
+- Automation effectiveness slider

+These controls allow stakeholders to validate savings under conservative or aggressive assumptions.

 ![Alt text](visuals/bi_preview.gif)

+---

 ## Data Strucutre

 ## Caviats and Considerations